ofallonlabs/saeedmirshekari/_src/blog/2022-05-17-data-science-job-market-for-immigrants-with-higher-education-in-the-usa.md

 thumbnail: /assets/img/uploads/photo-1498050108023-c5249f4df085.jpeg
 rating: 4
 ---
 Companies in a variety of industries have begun to embrace and acknowledge data science as a method of obtaining and leveraging smarter business decisions.
 Industries that do not keep up will be unable to compete in the future.
-It's an exciting moment to be a data scientist, or an aspiring data scientist, as intriguing and lucrative new opportunities continue to emerge at a rapid pace.
+It is such an exciting time to be a data scientist, or an aspiring data scientist, as intriguing and lucrative new opportunities continue to emerge at a rapid pace.

 <h1> What exactly is Data Science?  </h1>